 Skip to Content

-Nathan’s litigation experience includes representing clients in matters involving complex construction claims in the federal and state courts in the State of New York and in alternative dispute resolution (ADR) proceedings, including mini-trials, arbitrations, and mediations involving public and private owners.
-He has successfully resolved claims for construction clients based on changed or unforeseen conditions, disruptions, loss of productivity, significant changes in the character of work, defective design, and defective construction.
+Nathan’s litigation experience includes representing clients in matters involving “business divorce” cases involving dissolution and other commercial disputes between co-owners of closely held business entities and also complex construction claims in the federal and state courts, alternative dispute resolution (ADR) proceedings, including mini-trials, arbitrations, and mediations involving public and private owners.
+He has successfully resolved claims for construction clients based on delay, design changes and omissions, changed or unforeseen conditions, disruption, loss of productivity, significant changes in the character of work, and defective construction.

 Practice Areas